RMI-PACTA/factset_data_loader/README.md

 Re-enter the database password (will not be shown on screen):
 ```

-Re-enter the password, and then you are free to enter `quit` (note: `q` is not sufficent) to return the the bash shell.
+Re-enter the password, and then you are free to enter `quit` (note: `q` is not sufficent) to return the bash shell.

 From here, you can inspect the config file by migrating it out of the container (via mounts) or a simple: